 Wondeopul Deijeu (원더풀 데이즈)

-I’ll admit that I was a little wary of this anime at first due to its Korean origins.
-It’s nothing against the Koreans, but I was used to Japanese anime, and not keen to change things up at all.
-The first time I tried to watch this anime, I even stopped watching because the art style was so different than that to which I was accustomed.
+I’ll admit that I was a little wary of this anime (or manhwa-yeonghwa) at first due to its South Korean origins.
+It’s nothing against Koreans, but I was used to Japanese anime, and not keen to change things up.
+The first time I tried to watch this anime, I even stopped watching because the art style was so different than what I was used to (it turns out that this is because they used an unusual combination of CG and footage of real-world models to render the movie’s backgrounds).
 Both of these impressions were very much in error.
 Having watched the movie in its entirety several times now, I can definitely say that this movie is not inferior in any way to its Japanese counterparts.
-The art style is wonderful, the voices are good, in all technical aspects, this movie is notably above the average anime movie.
-Story-wise the movie is certainly solid, with a post-apocalyptic society struggling with a significantly polluted world and dissension between its social classes.
-It also deals with love that transcends these class boundaries and the complications there-in.
-A definite good time, not suggested for younger children, though, as there is a good deal of violence that may not agree with younger viewers.
-A shining example of how truly good anime doesn’t have to be produced in Japan.
+The art style is wonderful, the voices are good, in all technical aspects this movie is notably above average.
+Story-wise Wonderful Days is no slouch either, with a post-apocalyptic society struggling with an over-polluted world and dissension between its social classes.
+It also deals with love that transcends these class boundaries and the complications therein.
+A definite good time, not suggested for younger children though, as there is a good deal of violence that may not agree with younger viewers.
+A shining example of how truly good anime-style films don’t have to be exclusively produced in Japan.